rgucci/dog-demo/questions.md

 when the activity is destroyed.

 - MainPresenter: what is the purpose of .observeOn method and .subscribeOn method in getImageFromServcice method?

-.observeOn and .subscribeOn are used in all of the RX subscriptions in the presenter.

 .observeOn specifies which thread the subscriber (presenter updating the view) will run on.
 In this case, we specify that it should run in my ain the Android thread, since this is the only thread allowed to update the UI.